• Skip to primary navigation

 I’m also quite impressed by the amount of veggies that are packed into these stuffed peppers since the end result doesn’t scream health food, it just seems like a regular tasty dinner.
 All of that kale cooks down, leaving nutrients without all of the vegetable volume that you get with other vegetables that don’t cook down so well.

-overhead picture of thai stuffed pepper with peanut sauce, cilantro, and peanuts on top
+Platter of stuffed peppers with peanut sauce, cilantro, and peanuts on top

-Unlike most stuffed pepper recipes, they are naturally dairy free.
-The crazy thing is – you don’t miss the cheese at all!
-(And that’s coming from a cheese obsessed lady over here)
+Unlike many recipes for stuffed peppers, this one is dairy free.
+The crazy thing is, you don’t miss the cheese at all!
+(And this is coming from a cheese-obsessed lady over here)

-These Thai stuffed peppers are also high in plant-based fat making them perfect for Keto.
-I know peanuts are a no-no on Paelo and Whole 30 and not the best for Keto but you can swap for almonds and almond butter to make this recipe work for you.
+I know peanuts are a no-no on Paleo and Whole 30, and not the best for Keto, but you can substitute with almonds and almond butter to make this recipe work for you.

 This recipe works for these diets: